Affiliate comparison · Updated July 2026

 Where OKX wins

-- Higher spot ceiling and an easy entry.
-Up to 50% on spot, and the self-serve affiliate path approves individuals quickly — you don't need an audience to get in.
+- One rate across products, and an easy entry.
+The same 30% default applies to spot and futures alike, and the self-serve affiliate path approves individuals quickly — you don't need an audience to get in.
 The mechanics are in OKX affiliate commission tiers.

 - Sub-broker clarity.
 OKX's sub-broker path gives a clean, negotiated fixed band — see the OKX sub-broker breakdown.
 The qualification rules are in OKX affiliate program requirements.